Communications & Media, PhD

 Any student with a bachelor's or master's degree and with a substantial background in the humanities, social sciences, or physical sciences is eligible to apply to the doctoral program.
 It is suggested but not required that students have or will have a master's degree before starting the program.
 All candidates for admission must submit an application for admission along with the application fee, official transcripts of all undergraduate and graduate courses taken and grades earned, and three letters of recommendation.

-Our application process is administered through the ApplyYourself system managed by the Graduate College at the University of Illinois.
+Our application process is administered through the ApplyYourself system managed by the Graduate College at the Illinois.
 Applicants should consult the instructions on the Graduate College's website and the guidelines to applicants available on the ICR web page.

 Applicants from non-English-speaking countries are required to take the Test of English as a Foreign Language (TOEFL) before they come to the University.
 Depending on the results, they may be required to take further instruction in English after their arrival.
 Rules for "International Students & Applicants" can be found on the Graduate College website.